-Making your place the Main Stage in 2020
+Making your place the main stage

 In light of the COVID-19 pandemic, on 20 March 2020 it was with a heavy heart that Wandsworth Council announced the cancellation of Wandsworth Arts Fringe (WAF), in order to protect the wellbeing of its artists, audiences, community, and partners.

 With around 150 events in the programme, WAF 2020 was set to be another jaw-dropping example of what WAF does best: cutting-edge theatre and comedy, exquisite music concerts, art exhibitions, experimental performance art, outdoor art extravaganzas, and everything in between, all taking place in a surprising variety of venues across the borough.

-Last May, we launched a new digital platform to showcase a variety of projects.
-These included livestreams and recordings of the freshest theatre productions, online murder mystery games, visual art and creative storytelling to transport you and the kids away to distant times and places.
-There were also Do-It-Yourself offers to kickstart your creativity, including dance workshops, sketching masterclasses, and even an opera and movement class.
+WAF in your Living Room 2020 aimed to supply some inspiration, light relief and a bit of escapism, to keep Wandsworth stimulated, creative and laughing during lockdown.
+The website hosted a new digital platform to showcase a variety of projects.
+These included livestreams and recordings of the freshest theatre productions, online murder mystery games, visual art and creative storytelling to transport audiences away to distant times and places.
+There was also a Do-It-Yourself programme to kickstart creativity, including dance workshops, sketching masterclasses, and even an opera and movement class.

-During 2020, our connection and collaboration as a community has been vital, and the unique ways in which art helps us express what matters to us as individuals, families, and communities, invaluable.
+Like many festivals, we could have postponed the festival entirely, but WAF has always had, and always will have, the people who make up Wandsworth at the heart of everything it does.
+During lockdown, more than ever, our connection and collaboration as a community was vital, and the unique ways in which art helps us express what matters to us as individuals, families, and communities, invaluable.